sneusse/wiking/README.md

 # Redmine WikiNG
-The Wiki: Next Generation plugin (WikiNG) adds some new and useful extentions to Redmine Wiki syntax.
+The Wiki: Next Generation plugin (WikiNG) adds some new and useful extensions to Redmine Wiki syntax.

 Among them are: